 Alabama is one of many states that offer standardized Medicare supplements plans, also called Medigap plans.
-Alabama residents have a choice between Plan A, B, C, D, F, G, H, K, L, M, and N as of 2019.
+Alabama residents have a choice between Plan A, B, C, D, F, G, H, K, L, M, and N.

 You can technically apply for a Medigap plan at any time of the year.
 However, there is a special one-time enrollment period where you are guaranteed coverage.